Cut And Come Again Salads

 Posted December 27, 2016

 Baby salad leaves are tasty, nutritious, and one of the quickest crops you can grow.
-Once they are cut, they quickly regrow not just once but three, four, or fives times again giving you a bumper harvest in a small space!
-They are perfect for small plots or containers, and can be even be grown under cover for salads all winter long.
+Once they are cut, they quickly regrow not just once but three, four, or five times again giving you a bumper harvest in a small space!
+They are perfect for small plots or containers, and can even be grown under cover for salads all winter long.

 Some great choices for cut and come again salads.